-A decidual cast occurs when a large piece of tissue passes through your vaginal canal.
+A decidual cast is a large piece of tissue that passes through your vaginal canal.

-Once outside your body, you may notice that it looks like the shape of your uterus.
-This condition can affect menstruating women.
-It can cause extreme discomfort as well as vaginal bleeding as it leaves your body.
+Once the tissue is outside your body, you may notice that it looks like the shape of your uterus.
+This condition can affect people who menstruate.
+The decidual cast can cause extreme discomfort as well as vaginal bleeding as it leaves your body.

-Read on to learn more about decidual casts, including symptoms, when to seek help, and risk factors.
+Read on to learn more about decidual casts, including symptoms, when to get help, and risk factors.

 When it’s expelled, a decidual cast will be red or pink.
 It will be somewhat triangular and close to the size of your uterus.
-This is because the entire lining exited as one piece.
+This is because the entire lining of the uterus exited as one piece.
 The decidual cast will also appear fleshy because it’s made up of tissue.

 It’s possible that the decidual cast will also come out in fragments instead of as a single piece of tissue.